094459/q-workshop/README.md

 * When using the Amazon Q Developer inline code - when you are in the editor, latency and performance are critical, and so this affects the context size that Amazon Q Developer is able to use.
 It will take the prompt provided, as well as additional information within the file its working on
 * When using the Amazon Q Developer chat interface - when you use the Amazon Q Developer chat, you will notice there is a small number just below the submit icon (4000/4000).
 This is the size of the context window.
 From a latency perspective, there is less need to be very responsive, and so this allows Amazon Q Developer to provide a bigger context size.
+* Amazon Q Developer chat inteface tabs - you can open up several chat interface tabs by clicking on the + next to the Chat.
+Each of these will be new conversations with new context.
+You can open up to ten of these chat conversations.

 Amazon Q Developer also uses things such as open tabs in VSCode, as well as key files depending on programming language (for example, the pom.xml in Java) to add additional information to help it make better suggestions.

 If you want to get low level and see this working, you can check the logging of the Amazon Q Developer plugin and see this in action.

 *Amazon Q Developer logs*